Navigating the File System

 1. Understanding the Linux File System Structure

 The Linux file system is organized hierarchically, resembling an inverted tree.
-The root directory, denoted by /, is the topmost level, and all other directories stem from it.
-Some important directories include:
+The root directory, denoted by /

-• /etc: Contains system configuration files.
+: Contains system configuration files./var

-• /usr: Contains user programs and data.
+: Contains user programs and data./bin

-• /bin: Contains essential user binaries (programs).
+: Contains essential user binaries (programs)./sbin

-• /sbin: Contains system binaries, which are executable files for system administration tasks.
+: Contains system binaries, which are executable files for system administration tasks.

 2. Common Commands for File System Navigation